 The production area of Aceto Balsamico di Modena PGI is within the provinces of Modena and Reggio Emilia, in the Emilia Romagna region.

-The origins of Aceto Balsamico di Modena PGI can be traced back to the ancient Romans; the first population to cook must in order to conserve it.
+The origins of Aceto Balsamico di Modena PGI can be traced back to the ancient Romans, the first population to cook grape must in order to conserve it and use it as an invigorating drink, or to flavour and sweeten food.
+A volume dated 1556, entitled "La grassa", describes various types of vinegar and different ways to use them, among which there is a variety that seems to correspond with today’s “balsamic” vinegar.
 The development of the tradition of balsamic vinegar is given to the transferal of the House of Este from Ferrara to Modena in 1598.
-Many documents confirm that at the Duke’s court vinegar was usually produced either for internal consumption or to be given to prominent people as a precious gift.
+However, the adjective “balsamic” only appeared for the first time in 1747, in the Dukes of Este’s cellar records.
 Over the centuries, it was given the name balsamic due to its particular therapeutic benefits.
+In the 19th century, Aceto Balsamico di Modena started to be appreciated internationally: it was in fact the protagonist of the most important exhibitions of the time.

 Aceto Balsamico di Modena PGI should be conserved in a glass container, which must be well-sealed and kept away from substances that release particularly strong odours.
 The extreme versatility of this product makes it suitable for every type of dish.
 Thanks to its fragrant aftertaste and its aromatic sourness, it is perfect with vegetables, both raw and boiled, but also with all types of meat, fish, desserts and ice-cream.
-It is excellent when served with shavings of Parmigiano Reggiano PDO.
+It is excellent served with mature cheeses.

 Aceto Balsamico di Modena PGI is the result of a combination of tradition and skills that over the centuries, closely linked to the territoy, have led to the conception and refinement of its recipe.
 The unusual aromatic hints of the product are due to its ageing in barrels made of precious wood.